S3BzA/RecSPL-Compiler/README.md

 1. The input program.
 2. The Tokens listed out.
 3. The Concrete syntax tree.
-4. The Scope Tree and Symbol Tables
+4. The Scope Tree and Symbol Tables.
-5. If type checks were passed
+5. If type checks were passed.

 We did not, as previously mentioned, get to part 5 and thus no output files are generated.